• Skip to main content

 Just when did the version of the BBC’s corporate logo used in the late-80s and 90s get unveiled?

-The corporate logo appears in an inset graphic in an edition of the Nine o’Clock News from 9th December 1987 (available on YouTube).
+It also appears in an inset graphic in an edition of the Nine o’Clock News from 9th December 1987 (available on YouTube).

 We understand the logo also appeared in the 3rd December edition of the Nine o’Clock News.